miyabe-t/python-console/README.md

 All you have to do with this library is to make a module class, which contains commands and related functions, and pass the instance of the class to `SkeltonShell`.
-But the important point of creating a module class is "naming rule".
+But the important point of creating a module class is **naming rule** .

 ## Naming rule of SkeltonShell modules

-`SkeltonShell` analyze a module class and automatically make commands and callback functions, so you must  the naming rule of `SkeltonShell` to make a correct program.
+`SkeltonShell` analyze a module class and automatically make commands and callback functions, so you must protect the naming rule of `SkeltonShell` to make a correct program.

 ### Commands and functions

 All the commands are derived from the name of functions of module class.
-Functions start with `cbk_` is recognized as command related functions, then the program extract string after `cbk_` and regist it as a command.
+Functions start with `cbk_` is recognized as a command related function (callback function), then the program extract string after `cbk_` and regist it as a command.
 And a command is tied to that function.

 For example, if your module class have function named `cbk_test`, the program will regist the command `test`.
 If a user types the command `test`, the program will